zocram4cc/righetti/README.md

 # Righetti
 ## Righetti - Gameplay patch for PES21

-Righetti is the unofficial proposed gameplay patch, via dt18 constant modding, specifically developed for and by [the 4chan Cup](https://implyingrigged.info) for its future use in Pro Evolution Soccer 2021, to attempt to fix its lack of entertainment value when watched in coach mode.
+Righetti is the gameplay patch specifically developed for and by [the 4chan Cup](https://implyingrigged.info) for its use in Pro Evolution Soccer 2021, to attempt to fix its lack of entertainment value when watched in coach mode, by editing a legacy file Konami includes in all of its games in data pack 18 which allows the user to tweak a number of gameplay constants loaded at match time.
 Its name is a very unsubtle nod at the nationality of the original developer.

 **Note:** You can contribute to the patch's development, but please, upload any changes\forks in BIN, CPK and text form *at the same time*.
 Don't make the documentation drift from the actual binary.
 Thank you.

 **Current patch notes:**
-- Significantly reduced all wait times, making the game feel a lot snappier.
+- Significantly reduced or zeroed all wait times, making the game feel a lot snappier.
+- Reduced the maximum pass distances for long lobbed passes both in play and on goal kicks to curb some of the persistent long ball issues.
-- Expanded all ranges for passing options across the board, giving the AI more options.
+- Expanded all angles and ranges for short passing options across the board, giving the AI more options.
-- Boosted the AI's defence and attack levels, making them press more. (see team/basePosition)
+- Made the defense a lot pressier than stock, and it should now stay around the midfield line when attacking on FLP, giving more passing options. (see team/basePosition)
+- Significantly heightened the AI's ability to see potential throughball targets (see team/lineBreak)
-- Made the AI more capable of seeing potential throughball targets, boosting counters (see team/spaceRun)
+- Made the attacking AI more capable of taking more chances, but without being laser precise. (see team/spaceRun)
-- Buffed the Box to Box playstyle by making it stick to opposing players for longer.
 - Slightly nerfed the defence's marking abilities.
-- Very slightly nerfed the keepers.
+- Slightly nerfed the keepers.
 - About a million more minor changes across the board.
+For further detail, feel free to browse the data or ask any question to what does what to me or Neon63.
+More help is always welcome.

 **Known bugs:**
-- Excessive tendency for the AI to pass laterally and swap wings.
-- Shot count is still lower than desired.
-- The animation for centering the ball tends to play twice.
-- Ball physics are not exactly perfect yet.
+- Maybe an overreliance on "sieges" - AKA bunching up at the edge of the box.
+It's a tendency for 21 to do this, but 0.04 seems to have heightened it a little

 ### How do I read this shit
 The text files follow this format: